Sissuire/BVQA-HEKE/WELL-Set/README.md

 Once you generate the degraded data, it is easy to use FR-VQA models to compute the weak labels.
 The codes are provided in the folder `./fr_vqa_for_weak_labels`.
 See the `demo_run.m` in the folder.

 Once the FR-VQA labels are computed, we compute statistics of the FR-VQA methods on LIVE-VQA database, and use the mean, min, and max values to rescale the weak labels `L = 0.5 + 8.5 * (L - Lmin) / (Lmax - Lmin)`.
-Please check the file `dataset.py` (the comment content in [Line 458](https://github.com/Sissuire/BVQA-HEKE/blob/5b5b7f168fbafe651380bbcc21f778e1a722dfa3/dataset.py#L458) and [Line 472](https://github.com/Sissuire/BVQA-HEKE/blob/5b5b7f168fbafe651380bbcc21f778e1a722dfa3/dataset.py#L472)) in the previous directory.
+Please check the file `dataset.py` (the commented content in [Line 458](https://github.com/Sissuire/BVQA-HEKE/blob/5b5b7f168fbafe651380bbcc21f778e1a722dfa3/dataset.py#L458) and [Line 472](https://github.com/Sissuire/BVQA-HEKE/blob/5b5b7f168fbafe651380bbcc21f778e1a722dfa3/dataset.py#L472)) in the previous directory.

 #### 5. Contact